Jul 23, 2020

 Leverage is an investment strategy that refers to using borrowed funds when trading in order to amplify returns.
 It helps traders increase their buying power in the market, but it also amplifies risk.
 Leverage is a complex tool that new traders should use with care.

-The bid/ask price is the best potential price that buyers and sellers are wishing to execute transactions in.
-Therefore, the bid price is what the buyer wishes to pay and the ask price is what the seller is wishing to sell for.
+The bid/ask price is the best potential price that buyers and sellers wish to execute transactions.
+Therefore, the bid price is what the buyer wishes to pay, and the asking price is what the seller wishes to sell for.

 Slippage is the difference between the anticipated price of a trade and the actual price that it’s executed at.
-Slippage can happen at any time, but it’s most common during highly volatile periods.
+It can happen at any time, but it’s most common during highly volatile periods.